hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 is good enough.
 We need not surgically implant bat ears if we can "mock up" a functionally equivalent form of echolocation.
-But if consciousness has a functional characterization, it raises a humorous
+But if consciousness has a functional characterization, it raises a strange
 question: is it possible to mock up a "near enough is good enough" functional analogue for a creature which does not possess it?
 Naturally, such a creature would need to have enough cognitive